Last month, I ditched Google Chrome for Firefox completely.

 Pretty handy right?

-You can even re-open an existing tab in a container quickly and also open any link in a new container tab with “Open Link in New Container Tab” option.
+You can even re-open an existing tab in a container quickly and open any link in a new tab with the “Open Link in New Container Tab” option.

 There’s always more to explore

 Firefox has a lot more to offer.
-You can explore the preferences and configure privacy and security options if you like.
+You can explore the preferences and configure privacy and security options.
 There are tons of add-ons you can use as per your requirements.

-There is no end to exploration but in this article I wanted to show the features I consider essential.
+There is no end to exploration, but I wanted to show the essential features in this article.

 Now that I have shared my favorite Firefox tips, why don’t you share your favorite Firefox feature or trick you love to use?
 The comment section is all yours.